Tao-Yida/CEDANet/src/bvm_training/readme.md

     ├── jobs # the folder contains all the jobs that run on snellius.
     ├── output_jobs # the folder contains the logs of the trainings.
     ├── trans_bvm # files for the training of the original model.
-    ├── trans_bvm_self_supervised # files for the training of the semi-supervised version of the model.
+    ├── trans_bvm_self_supervised # files for the training of the weakly-supervised version of the model.
     ├── environment.yml # conda environment.
     ├── make_video.py # creates a video based on the masks and the original frames.
     └── tranmission_map.py # this file creates for all the transmitted images.